eggheadio/egghead-instructor-center/README.md

 ### Tests

 Modules and components that could benefit from tests have an `index.test.js` file next to them.
 These are generally simple unit or snapshot tests where they provide value.
+The `SnapshotFixtures` file provides **static** fixtures that can be used for the props of the components of snapshot test files.

+### Style Guide

+Components that could benefit from being a part of the living style guide have an `index.guide.js` file next to them.
+This means they are automatically added to the living style guide.
+The `faker` package provides **random** fixtures that can be used for the props of the components of guide files.
+The `GuideVariations` component can be used to render variations of a component.